Fine chemical: Technologies

-Chemical synthesis and biotechnology are most frequently used; sometimes also in combination.
+Chemical synthesis and biotechnology are most frequently used, sometimes in combination.

 Traditional chemical synthesis

 A large toolbox of chemical reactions is available for each step of the synthesis of a fine chemical.
-The reactions have been developed on laboratory scale by academia over the last two centuries and subsequently adapted to industrial scale, for instance for the manufacture of dyestuffs & pigments.
-The most comprehensive handbook describing organic synthetic methods is Methods of Molecular Transformations.
-About 10% of the 26,000 synthetic methods described therein are currently used on an industrial scale for fine chemicals production.
-Amination, condensation, esterification, Friedel–Crafts, Grignard, halogenation (esp. chlorination), and hydrogenation, respectively reduction (both catalytic and chemical) are most frequently mentioned on the websites of individual companies.
-Optically active cyanohydrins, cyclopolymerization, ionic liquids, nitrones, oligonucleotides, peptide (both liquid- and solid-phase), electrochemical reactions (e.g., perfluorination) and steroid synthesis are promoted by only a limited number of companies.
+The reactions have been developed on laboratory scale by academia over the last two centuries and subsequently adapted to industrial scale, such as the manufacture of dyestuffs & pigments.

+Methods of Molecular Transformations describes 26,000 organic synthetic methods, about 10% of which are currently used on an industrial scale for fine chemicals production.
+Amination, condensation, esterification, Friedel–Crafts, Grignard, halogenation (especially chlorination), hydrogenation, and reduction (both catalytic and chemical) are the most frequently mentioned techniques on the websites of individual companies.
+Optically active cyanohydrins, cyclopolymerization, ionic liquids, nitrones, oligonucleotides, peptide (both liquid- and solid-phase), electrochemical reactions (like perfluorination) and steroid synthesis are promoted by only a limited number of companies.
 With the exception of some stereospecific reactions, particularly biotechnology, mastering these technologies does not represent a distinct competitive advantage.
 Most reactions can be carried out in standard multipurpose plants.
-The very versatile organometallic reactions (e.g., conversions with lithium aluminum hydride, boronic acids) may require temperatures as low as -100 °C, which can be achieved only in special cryogenic reaction units, either by using liquefied nitrogen as coolant or by installing a low-temperature unit.
+The very versatile organometallic reactions (e.g., conversions with lithium aluminum hydride, boronic acids) may require temperatures as low as -100 C, which can be achieved only in special cryogenic reaction units, either by using liquefied nitrogen as coolant or by installing a low-temperature unit.
 Other reaction-specific equipment, such as filters for the separation of catalysts, ozone or phosgene generators, can be purchased in many different sizes.
 The installation of special equipment generally is not a critical path on the overall project for developing an industrial-scale process of a new molecule.